-- 5. Contributions to written output, preferably peer-reviewed, as expected by the subject area/discipline in terms of types and volume of outputs. - 6.
-Proven ability to work independently, as well as collaboratively as part of a research team, and proven ability to meet research deadlines. - 7.
-Evidence of excellent interpersonal skills, including the ability to communicate effectively both orally and in writing. - 8.
-Evidence of good organizational skills,
+- A postgraduate degree, ideally a doctoral degree in biostatistics or a similarly quantitative area. - 2.
+Demonstrated aptitude for methodological research in causal inference. - 3.
+Contributions to written output, preferably peer-reviewed, as expected by the subject area/discipline in terms of types and volume of outputs. - 4.
+Proven ability to work independently, as well as collaboratively as part of a research team, and proven ability to meet research deadlines. - 5.
+Evidence of excellent interpersonal skills, including the ability to communicate effectively both orally and in writing. - 6.
+Evidence of good organizational skills, including effective time management.